irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Moved to Support category.
 Probably the furthest from vanilla rework of any deck.
 Vanilla leech simply has too many things going for it.
-Is it supposed to be a kingpin replacment with activatable god mode?
+Is it supposed to be a kingpin replacment with activatable semi god mode?
 Is it supposed to be a support healing deck like gambler?
 Is it supposed to be a clutch deck that allows you to pick yourself up and carry your team to victory?
 This deck simply has too many aspects to make it make sense, while also being both overpowered and braindead easy to use if you combine it with mult-shot weapons like rocket launchers or graze sniper rifles.
 This rework is my atttempt to make this perk deck into a more supportive role, while keeping most of the aspects of this deck, that will just work differently.
-- Card 1: Increased cooldown to 80 seconds.
-Reduced amount of divisible segments from 5 to 4.
+- Card 1: Increased cooldown from 40 to 80 seconds.
+Reduced amount of divisible health segments from 5 to 4.
 Reduced threshold for damage that is required to deplete 2 segments from 200 to 150.
 Whenever you go down your cooldown will be forced to at least 25 seconds, to prevent you from immedieately reviving yourself to reduce potential clutch moments when deck is maxed at 9/9 cards and to also punish you for not using the cooldown (this actualy makes new buffed messiah really good with leech, allowing you to imrpove your cooldown while downed easier).
 Removed teammate heal on damage taken.
 Removed invulerability and heal after 2 kills.
 Replaced both previosuly mentioned removed mechanics with a new one which combines prevous two in a new way.
-After taking damage you now get invulnerability for a short period.
+After taking damage you lose 1-2 health segments and then get invulnerability for a short period.
 Securing a kill during this period can recover 1 health segement and recover health for your teammates.
 Added new supprotive feature: if you revive a teammate while the Amuple effect is active, when Ampule effect is over you will get healed automatically, to imrpove your survivability.
 The 25% team heal reduction you have with other Leech players on your team is a vanilla feature that is normaly not mentioned in the description.
 - Card 3: Made the last stand mechanic more similar to the Swan Song effect, which does not allow you to heal or use FAK Uppers skill, since this threshold is much harder to get to now, so you need to be punished more if you ever get to it.
 If you revive a teammate you won't go down after Ampule effect ends even if you were at 0 health, to imrpove the new supportive nature of this deck.
 - Card 5: Increased cooldown gain per kill from 1 to 1.5 seconds to compensate longer cooldown.
 This doesnt fully compensate the cooldown since new cooldown is 2x the vanilla, and the reason for that is new cooldown reduction in card 7.
 - Card 7: Reviving teammates reduces Ampule cooldown by 15 seconds.
 Being revived does the same, to make effective cooldown punishment from going down only 10 seconds long.
-- Card 9: Removed 60% health bonus to remove 2 tap health on DS, and to reduce overall survivability.
+- Card 9: Removed 60% health bonus to remove 2 tap health on DS while Ampule effect is not active to reduce overall survivability.
 While ampule effect is active max possible amount of segments is now 5 (instead of 10), and amount of healing while getting kills in the invulnerable state is now doubled at 2 segments.
 This allows you to reliably heal yourself while effect is active on lower difficulties, since you will mostly be taking 1 segment worth of damage, while also allowing you to have a semi god mode on DS difficulty, since you mostly will be both losing and gaining 2 segments.
 This is still a semi god mode, because you only have a short time period (currently 1 second) to get a kill to recover your health.
 Heal amount on teammates is increased even more since you will trigger this healing effect less often than vanilla Leech can.

 ### Additional info/tips
 Please, please, please use Painkillers skill on higher difficulties.
 Bonuses that you get from teammate revives are not incredibly strong, while letting your teammates go down again because they are in a vulnerable position and you don't have this skill is both foolish and not nice.
 This is a general tip for using Inspire skill, but it applies to this new version of Leech the most.